-External 'Senior' Facility

-At the 31 December 2020 the Group's debt facility was in a default position and the debt has been reclassified as a current liability.
-Events of default give rights to lenders to demand full or partial repayment of capital.
-No partial or full payment demand occurred.
-The default was administrative and was not connected to debt servicing, cashflow generation, performance or covenant compliance and was waived post year end prior to the approval of these financial statements.
+The external debt facility held by Perpetual Power (UK) Limited ('PPUK'), the Company's immediate parent, is in technical default.
+The event of default gives rights to lenders to demand full or partial repayment of capital.
+No partial or full payment demand has occurred.
+The default is administrative and is not connected to debt servicing, cashflow generation, performance or covenant compliance and is anticipated to be waived shortly after filing of these financial statements.